-Comprehensive Insights into the hydrogen storage, mechanical, structural, thermodynamics, electronic and optical attributes of (Li/Na/K)PH 6 for renewable energies
+Comprehensive insights into the hydrogen storage, mechanical, structural, thermodynamic, electronic and optical properties of (Li/Na/K)PH6 for renewable energies

 Abstract